Last Round Arthurs: Characters

-King Arthur's nephew and a member of the Knights of the Round Table who takes the 8th seat and serves as Felicia's Jack.
+King Arthur's nephew and a member of the Knights of the Round Table who takes the 8th seat in the original version while he takes the 7th seat in the new version.
+He serves as Felicia's Jack.
 He is married to Ragnelle.
-He is responsible for the death of Sir Lamorak with the help of Gaheris, Agravain, and Sir Mordred before Sir Lamorak returned as Emma's Jack.
+He is responsible for the death of Sir Lamorak with the help of Gaheris, Agravain, and his half sister Sir Mordred before Sir Lamorak returned as Emma's Jack.